perryl/concourse-scripts/README.md

 [perryl/perryl-concourse](https://hub.docker.com/r/perryl/perryl-concourse/) docker image) build-essential and the Baserock base-system from [definitions](http://git.baserock.org/cgi-bin/cgit.cgi/baserock/baserock/definitions.git/).

+As of now the main concern is getting more visibility of what the build does at each stage.
+To do this, the pipeline will be modified into at least two tasks, one to parse the system in definitions, which will then output a separate YAML file containing build instructions for each system inside the system.

+That is, instead of a single task building the system as a whole, there will be one task parsing the system, and then separate consecutive tasks building each item in the system individually.

 The eventual aim of this is to be able to build all systems in Baserock definitions with ease and once completed, run tests on the resulting artifacts.
 I will be looking at artifact reproducibility in particular; output successful